25 Sep Tax on Residence Transferred Between Spouses

 Less cost (probate value) £400,000

-As private residence relief is available on the property only part of the loss will be an allowable loss.
-Bob would take over his wife’s period of ownership of the property.
+As private residence relief is available on the property only part of the loss is an allowable loss.
+Bob takes over his wife’s period of ownership of the property.

 Period of ownership 01.09.90 to 01.01.19 = 339 months.

 Period of only or main residence 01.03.95 to 01.12.15 = 238 months